The Failure of Constitutional Challenges to the Federal Income Tax

 While a majority of the country argues over fairness, there is a minority of citizens and organizations who attempt to attack the system at its source.
 Their argument involves challenging the constitutionality of a Congressionally mandated income tax.
 This is a fringe argument, but one that is passed around on social media and occasionally finds its way into a federal court.
 The argument is appealing to some listeners as it would alleviate their burden each April.
 This disinformation is dangerous as “tax protesters” follow this logic and refuse to file taxes.
 This refusal can lead to criminal charges including failure to file and tax evasion.
 Every one of the arguments attacking the Constitutionality of a federal income tax has been heard, and shot down, by a federal court.
 The arguments are so disfavored that federal courts will often order frivolous argument penalties against litigants who assert a Constitutionality argument in their defense.

 This blog post will provide information rebutting the main constitutionality arguments against the federal income tax.
 The hope is that accurate information will help taxpayers understand the system and forego some of the dangers associated with such a stance in Court.
 The blog will be broken down into two parts: 1) the source of federal taxation power and the history of the federal income tax and 2) a review of common constitutionality arguments and the accompanying analysis by federal courts of appeals.
+Other posts relating to criminal tax matters can be found at our pages devoted to criminal tax, tax fraud, and tax evasion.

 Source of the Federal Taxation Power and the History of the Federal Income Tax